Domains and Event Structures for Fusions: Domain and event structure semantics for graph rewriting

+We explicitly observe that the result of the interchange of two sequentially independent rewrites is still weak sequentially independent, but, differently from what happens for linear rules, it could fail to be sequentially independent due to non-uniqueness of the independence pair.
+This motivates the notion of proper interchange.

-The interchange operator can be used to formalise a notion of shift equivalence~\cite{CMREHL:AAGT}, identifying (as for the analogous permutation equivalence of $\lambda$-calculus) those derivations which differ only for the scheduling of independent steps.
+The interchange operator is used to introduce a notion of shift equivalence~\cite{CMREHL:AAGT}, identifying (as for the analogous permutation equivalence of $\lambda$-calculus) those derivations which differ only for the scheduling of independent steps.
+Due to the fact that the interchange of a sequential independence derivation is not necessarily sequential independent some care must be put for making the relation symmetric.